xyrise/gid/README.md

 This configuration file has a very simple syntax, shown below.

 ```
-start : my_config_name
+start : my_profile_name
 user.name : my_git_name
 user.email : my_git_email
 user.signingkey : my_gpg_key
 ssh_key_path : ~/.ssh/id_rsa

-default : my_config_name_2
+default : my_profile_name_2
 user.name : my_git_name2
 user.email : my_git_email2
 user.signingkey : my_gpg_key2
 ssh_key_path : ~/.ssh/id_rsa2
 ```

-Each Git configuration must be started by either `start` or `default`, in its own line. `default` denotes the Git configuration to be used by default for `gid`.
-Both `start` and `default` must be followed by a name for the configuration, after a `:` delimiter.
+Each Git profile must be started by either `start` or `default`, in its own line. `default` denotes the Git profile to be used by default for `gid`.
+Both `start` and `default` must be followed by a name for the profile, after a `:` delimiter.

-Each Git configuration can support up to five different settings:
+Each Git profile can support up to five different settings:

 - `user.name`
 - `user.email`